 14. Hang a few stockings

 The kids love when I bring out the stockings.
 I guess it’s the anticipation of having them filled.
-Besides they are an easy, useful Christmas decoration to spruce up the mantle for the holidays.
+But they like to hold them and remember past Christmases and think about what they might hold for this year.

 15. Bake treats for friends and neighbors

-We like to get some of those small treat bags and fill them with chocolate covered pretzels and give them away to our friends and neighbors.
-This is a great way to get the kids involved in spreading Christmas cheer.
+Our family likes to get some of those small treat bags and fill them with chocolate covered pretzels and give them away to our friends and neighbors each year.
+I love this Christmas activity because it’s a fantastic way to get the kids involved in spreading Christmas cheer.

 16. Cozy up by the fireplace